 Table of Contents

-When looking into how to create a social media campaign to boost your presence on major platforms, look to these tools.
+The following tools can help you create a social media campaign and boost your presence on major platforms:

 Google Alerts is a simple tool that can help with brand monitoring, identifying newsworthy topics and finding leads.
 The beauty of Google Alerts is in its simplicity and ease of use.
 Just add the keywords or topics you’d like to receive notifications and connect your email address.